ibalaur/GRAPHML2SBGNML/README.md

 ## Contributions and issues

-If you have any suggestions or want to report a bug, don't hesitate to create an [issue].
+If you have any suggestions or want to report a bug, don't hesitate to create an [issue](https://github.com/ibalaur/GRAPHML2SBGNML/issues_.
 Pull requests and all forms of contribution will be warmly welcomed.

 ## Useful links